Nutrition and mealtimes

 The area now known as Goulburn Mulwaree was traditionally a very important meeting place for various Aboriginal groups including the Mulwaree, Tarlo, Burra Burra, Wollondilly, Wiradjuri, Gundungurra, Dharrook, Tharawal, Lachlan, Pajong, Parramarragoo, Cookmal and Gnunawal people.

-SDN Lady McKell, Bathurst first opened its doors in 1954.
+SDN Lady McKell, Goulburn first opened its doors in 1954.
 The centre was named after Lady Mary McKell, a significant contributor to fundraising and wife of Sir William McKell, the Governor-General of Australia.
 The building was considered state of the art with maximised light and air to the playrooms and dining room, and access to a well-equipped and protected open-air play area.
 SDN Lady McKell, Goulburn still provides a wonderful caring and learning space for local children more than 50 years later.